NixOS/nix/doc/manual/source/release-notes/rl-2.31.md

 - `build-cores = 0` now auto-detects CPU cores [#13402](https://github.com/NixOS/nix/pull/13402)

-  When `build-cores` is set to `0`, nix now automatically detects the number of available CPU cores and passes this value via `NIX_BUILD_CORES`, instead of passing `0` directly.
+  When `build-cores` is set to `0`, Nix now automatically detects the number of available CPU cores and passes this value via `NIX_BUILD_CORES`, instead of passing `0` directly.
 This matches the behavior when `build-cores` is unset.
 This prevents the builder from having to detect the number of cores.

 - Fix Git LFS SSH issues [#13337](https://github.com/NixOS/nix/issues/13337) [#13743](https://github.com/NixOS/nix/pull/13743)